The Fight for Relevance: Is Print Marketing Viable or Dead?

 This is especially true of print ads like billboards or those on the side of the bus.
 They rely on raising brand awareness rather than letting customers take action to buy.

-Print advertising remains popular with older generations used to reading printed materials.
+Still, print advertising remains popular with older generations used to reading printed materials, as it elicits stronger emotional responses and greater trust compared to their digital counterparts.
 Over time, younger generations used to getting all content online will replace them.

 We’re not there yet.